utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 <img alt="Managing a comment" src="https://assets.postman.com/postman-docs/v10/commenting-managing-v10-16.jpg" width="443px" />

-> If you have the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) in the workspace, you can delete contributor comments, but you can't edit contributor comments.
+> If you're a [Workspace Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can delete contributor comments, but you can't edit contributor comments.

 ## Reply to comments